bondy-io/bondy/apps/bondy_db/doc_extras/architecture/06_compaction_and_bootstrap.md

 A few subtle things:

-- **Each peer's "first hole"** is found by a structural diff of the local MST against the peer's advertised root.
+- **Each peer's "first hole"** is found by a structural diff of the local MST against the peer's recorded root.
 Page content-addressing makes the diff cheap — shared subtrees are compared by hash, not walked — so the historical root's pages need not be materialised as a key set.
+A key the root lacks is then checked against the recorded applied frontier before it counts as a hole.
+Without a readable root (none recorded, or its pages already reclaimed) the walk is over the local tree, stopping at the first key the frontier does not cover.
+- **A rootless peer constrains.** A peer whose rounds only ever completed against an empty tree confirms what its applied frontier covers and nothing more; a live peer that has applied none of our events holds compaction until it pulls them.
+(Treating such a peer as "constrains nothing" would truncate events a live member never received, leaving it only the bootstrap path.)
 - **The frontier is the longest common *prefix*** because keys are HLC-ordered.
 Stability is monotonic in HLC: if a peer has key K, it transitively has every key < K.